-- a) Cytoplasmic inclusions.
+a) Cytoplasmic inclusions.
 The stored food and secretary substances of the cell remain suspended in the cytoplasmic matrix in the form of inclusions.
-The cytoplasmic inclusions include oil drops, fat cells of adipose tissue, yolk granules, secretory granules, glycogen granules and starch grains (in the plant). - b) Cytoplasmic organelles.
+The cytoplasmic inclusions include oil drops, fat cells of adipose tissue, yolk granules, secretory granules, glycogen granules and starch grains (in the plant).

+b) Cytoplasmic organelles.
 Besides the separate fibrous systems, cytoplasm is coursed by a multitude of internal membranous structures, the organelles (literally the word organelle means a tiny organ).
-Membranes close off specific regions of the eukaryotic cells performing specialized tasks: oxidative phosphorylation and generation of energy in the form of ATP molecules in mitochondria; formation and storage of carbohydrates in plastids; protein synthesis in rough endoplasmic reticulum, etc. The structure and function of some important organelles are as follows: - 1.
-Endoplasmic reticulum (ER).
+Membranes close off specific regions of the eukaryotic cells performing specialized tasks: oxidative phosphorylation and generation of energy in the form of ATP molecules in mitochondria; formation and storage of carbohydrates in plastids; protein synthesis in rough endoplasmic reticulum, etc.

+The structure and function of some important organelles are as follows:

+1. Endoplasmic reticulum (ER).
 Within cytoplasm of most animal cells is an extensive network (reticulum) of membrane-limited channels, collectively called endoplasmic reticulum.
 Some portion of ER membranes remains continuous with plasma membrane and the nuclear envelope.
 The membranes of the ER may be loosely organized or tightly packed.
 Where the membranes are lined with ribosomes they are called rough ER.
 The rough ER is concerned with protein synthesis and is most abundant in those cells which are rapidly growing or secrete enzymes.
 Damage to a cell often results in increased formation of ER in order to produce the proteins necessary for the cell's repair.
 Where the membranes lack ribosomes they are called smooth endoplasmic reticulum.
-The smooth ER is concerned with lipid synthesis and is most abundant in those cells producing lipidrelated secretions, e.g. the sebaceous glands of mammalian skin and cells secreting steroids.
-The function of the ER may thus be summarized as: - 1) Providing a large surface area for chemical reactions.
+The smooth ER is concerned with lipid synthesis and is most abundant in cells producing lipid-related secretions, e.g. the sebaceous glands of mammalian skin and cells secreting steroids.
+The functions of the ER may thus be summarized as:

+1) Providing a large surface area for chemical reactions.

-- 2) Providing a pathway for the transport of materials through the cell. - 3) Producing protein (rough ER), lipids and steroids (smooth ER). - 4) Collecting and storing synthesized material. - 5) Providing a structural skeleton to maintain cellular shape (e.g. the smooth ER of a rod cell from the retina of the eye) - 2.
-Golgi apparatus.
+2) Providing a pathway for the transport of materials through the cell.

+3) Producing protein (rough ER), lipids and steroids (smooth ER).

+4) Collecting and storing synthesized material.

+2. Golgi apparatus.
 It is a cup-shaped organelle which is located near the nucleus in many types of cells.
 The Golgi apparatus consists of flattened membranous sacs-cisternae, looking like a stack of pita bread.
 The membrane of each cisterna in a stack separates its internal space from the cytosol.
 Vesicles concentrated in the vicinity of the Golgi apparatus are engaged in the transfer of material between the Golgi and other structures.

 A Golgi stack has a distinct polarity.
 The two poles of a Golgi stack are referred to as the cis face and the trans face; these act, respectively, as the receiving and shipping departments of the Golgi apparatus.
 The cis face is usually located near the ER.
 Transport vesicles move material from the ER to the Golgi.
 A vesicle that buds from the ER will add its membrane and the contents of its lumen (cavity) to the cis face by fusing with a Golgi membrane.
 The trans face gives rise to vesicles, which pinch off and travel to other sites.
 The Golgi apparatus or Golgi body of eukaryotic cells plays a variety of functions:

-□ it packs and transports certain materials like proteins and polysaccharides out of the cell;
+it packs and transports certain materials like proteins and polysaccharides out of the cell;